Political positions of Lee Kuan Yew

+Half-length portrait of Lee Kuan Yew taken by the Library of Congress.

-Lee Kuan Yew was the first Prime Minister of Singapore (1959–1990).
+Lee Kuan Yew (1923–2015) was the first prime minister of Singapore from 1959 to 1990.
 A founding member of the governing People's Action Party (PAP), he is often credited for transforming Singapore from a third-world to a first-world country.
 He was known for practising political pragmatism in his governance of Singapore, but has been criticised for using authoritarian and heavy-handed policies.
 However, others argue his actions as having been necessary for the country's early development, and that he was a benevolent dictator.
 His philosophy is considered by some to be a Third Way one.

-Lee was elected Prime Minister of Singapore for 31 years, making him the longest-serving prime minister in the world at the time.
+Lee was elected prime minister of Singapore for 31 years, making him the longest-serving prime minister in the world at the time.

 Many world leaders have affirmed Lee's political knowledge as being insightful.
 Such supporters include former Prime Minister of the United Kingdom Margaret Thatcher, who remarked that Lee was "never wrong", and former US Secretary of State Henry Kissinger.
 Former President of the United States Barack Obama stated that he "personally appreciated [Lee's] wisdom."
 Former Prime Minister of Japan Shinzo Abe stated that Lee was "one of the greatest leaders of modern times that Asia has ever produced."
-Lee Kuan Yew himself admired leaders like Mao Zedong and Deng Xiaoping during interviews and speeches.
+Lee himself expressed admiration for Chinese leaders like Mao Zedong and Deng Xiaoping during interviews and speeches.

 Foreign policy

 Malaysia

 Lee initially believed that Singapore and Malaya were culturally, politically, economically, and socially similar, stating that "my generation had always believed that Singapore and Malaya were one".
 This led him to campaign for merger with Malaya from 1959 to 1963, including delivering a series of radio talks from 13 September to 9 October in 1961 defending the concept of merger, later dubbed the Battle for Merger.
-Subsequently, however, racial tensions between the ethnic Chinese and Malays led Lee to announce Singapore's separation from Malaysia on 9 August 1965, citing Malaysian Prime Minister Tunku Abdul Rahman's statement that "Singapore had to leave Malaysia or there would be bloodshed".
+Subsequently, however, racial tensions between the ethnic Chinese and Malays led Lee to announce Singapore's separation from Malaysia on 9 August 1965, citing Malaysian prime minister Tunku Abdul Rahman's statement that "Singapore had to leave Malaysia or there would be bloodshed".
 Lee said that this was "a moment of anguish" for him because "all my life...
 I have believed in merger and the unity of these two territories.
 You know, it's a people, connected by geography, economics, and ties of kinship".

 Since 1965, Lee criticised Malaysia's race-based policies such as the enshrinement of Malay privileges, which he argues has "place[d] the country at a disadvantage", citing the country's failure to retain Malaysian Chinese businesspeople and talent.
 Lee wrote that "Singapore and Malaysia have chosen two entirely different ways of organising our societies", and in 2013 argued that the coexistence of both states "separately but amicably" was the inevitable course of their relations.